-The emergence of Kijiji Yeetu
+Emergence of Kijiji Yeetu

 The Kenyan in the 21st century poses considerable challenges for villages being neglected to support young people, social businesses, academia, schools, and nonprofits as well as offering some opportunities.
-In Kenya, there is a changing socio-economic environment and a fast-growing population facing emerging threats of terrorism, corruption, ethnicity and tribalism, economic crisis, dwindling donor support, climate change, amplified use of technology which has impacted on their engagements and development agenda in the 47 county governments profoundly marginalizing the poorest and most vulnerable people.
+In Kenya, there is a changing socio-economic environment and a fast-growing population facing emerging threats of terrorism, corruption, ethnicity and tribalism, economic crisis, dwindling donor support, climate change, amplified use of technology which has impacted their engagements and development agenda in the 47 county governments profoundly marginalizing the poorest and most vulnerable people.

 At the same time, Kijiji Yeetu takes note of new opportunities arising from devolved governance and globalization of economies such as the rise of digital information sources and social media that bring an abundance of data to be mined and new ways to engage with the community.
 Many organizations in our villages may not enjoy digital technology, research, documentation, and training skills as an effective way forward but face heavily constrained budgets and even to support their activities.

-The model is centered on village centered organizations and communities transform locally available services regarding information, training and research competencies to reduce poverty, increase public participation and address new emerging threats that play such an important role in making the case for investment.
+The model is centered on village-centered organizations and communities transform locally available services regarding information, training, and research competencies to reduce poverty, increase public participation and address new emerging threats that play such an important role in making the case for investment.
 The business case can be argued based on improving productivity and the efficiency of operations by promoting the benefits of improved locally village-based information sharing, training, and research.